Best Rated in Toronto

 Circles & Squares is award-winning and deeply snackable.
 The butter tarts?
 Beloved.
 Iconic.
 Officially certified by Ontario competitions.
 The cruffins and scones are also consistent scene-stealers.
 Now, to be fair, not everything is universally adored.
 The Snickers butter tart, for instance, has split opinions: some call it divine, others think they're overly sweet.
 Still, the overall vibe?
 Glowing.
 Warm.
 Fresh-baked.
 Customers love the cheery atmosphere, the friendly staff, and the feeling that even a Monday afternoon pastry could make life briefly magical.

-Circles & Squares Bakery Café Address
+Circles & Squares Bakery Café Location

 197 Bartley Dr, North York, ON M4A 1E6